jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     └── tests
         ├── __init__.py
         ├── __pycache__
-        │   ├── __init__.cpython-313.pyc
-        │   └── test_magic.cpython-313.pyc
         └── test_magic.py

-    4 directories, 5 files
+    4 directories, 3 files

   it does not look like anything changed.
 This is because the ``.`` in front of ``.venv`` means the folder_ is hidden

-* I try tree_ again with a few options to see what changed
+* I try tree_ again with another option to see what changed

   .. code-block:: shell
     :emphasize-lines: 1